szabgab/slides/python-programming/README.md

-The slides of the Python Progamming course
+# The slides of the Python Progamming course

+## Timing

 Functional - part 1 - ~ 40 min + 30 exercise
 Functional - part 2 -

+## TODO

+Extracting extension from filename in Python filename, extension = os.path.splitext('/path/to/some/file.ext')